-3.4 Be prepared to destroy your files on unsuccessful applicants.
+Be prepared to destroy your files on unsuccessful applicants

-- But you can keep enough on your files to justify your selection of an applicant to an Employment Tribunal if an unsuccessful candidate complains of discrimination.
+- You can keep enough on your files to justify your selection of an applicant to an Employment Tribunal if an unsuccessful candidate complains of discrimination.

-In broad terms, the Act establishes that employee monitoring may be carried out only where any detriment to the employee is offset by the benefit to the employer (or others).
+In broad terms, the Act establishes that employee monitoring may be carried out only where any disadvantage to the employee is offset by the benefit to the employer (or others).

-4.1 You are required to be open about the nature, extent and reasons for monitoring.
+You are required to be open about the nature, extent and reasons for monitoring

 - For example, you might want to monitor use of the telephone to minimise excessive private use or monitor internet access for the downloading of illegal material.